The Chronicle of Morea: The significance of the Chronicle

 The Chronicle is famous in spite of certain historical inaccuracies because of its lively description of life in the feudal community and because of the character of the language which reflects the rapid transition from Medieval to Modern Greek.

 Polet explains that since the author admired the Franks and had contempt for the Byzantine culture, the Chronicle of Morea did not become part of popular culture and history after the Franks left the Peloponnese.

 Numerous administrative laws and practices of the Principality of Achaia are mentioned in the Chronicle, making it a significant source on the Frankish period in Greece.

 Language of the Chronicle

 Since the year of the Fall of Constantinople, 1453, marks the symbolic boundary between Medieval and Modern Greek, The Chronicle of Morea is generally classified under Medieval Greek.
-However, The Chronicle of Morea, along with the Ptochoprodromic poems and acritic songs are considered as the beginnings of modern Greek literature.
+However, The Chronicle of Morea, along with the Ptochoprodromic poems and acritic songs are considered the beginnings of modern Greek literature.
 They are classified as part of both "Byzantine / medieval vernacular" and "(early) modern Greek" literature.